 How to Write a Personal Statement

-Learn what to include in an admission essay, discover how to write a personal statement and determine the tone in which you should be writing.
-Catch a recruiter's eye with a well-written, impressive personal statement.
+Learn what to include in an admission essay.
+Discover how to write a personal statement and determine the tone in which you should be writing.
+Catch a recruiter's attention with a well-written, persuasive personal statement.
 Start your path to improve your career, use every resource you can to get into the school of your choosing.

 How to Begin Writing a Personal StatementA personal statement is your opportunity to delve into your personal story and explain to an admissions representative why you want to attend their school or program.
-You will explain in writing why you are the perfect fit for a slot in a graduate program.
+You will explain in writing why you are the perfect fit for a slot in their graduate program.
 Many people are going to try to enter the same program that is also of interest to you.
 This document is your opportunity to use your life story to explain how you rose above adversity and became a better person because of it.
-This will persuade them that your attendance at the school will be an asset and you are the best choice.
+Your story will persuade them that your attendance at their school will be an asset, and you are the best-qualified choice.
 Once you are confident that you do indeed know how to write a personal statement it will be less difficult for you to do.

 Career Help Center >

 What Do You Write in a Personal Statement?The sections below outline the parts of this document to include.
 This page is a formal document and should be written as such using business etiquette.

 - Your Beginnings